nghiango1/hello/ai/README.md

 Most Machine learning research try to:
 - Someone could try to find a better way to describing reality via novel way (it mean "never/haven't been used yet" way - in reseach terminology)
 - Using a novel "better" way to trial and error function to make the compute a bit quicker.
-- While we "dumb" people try to use the same thing over and over on our own "interested" state `S` (which mostly for Porn/Waifu/Day dreamming generator, well at least I can create my vested pfp so it good enough) or some trash research like [this](https://github.com/nghiango1/WebDefaceDetection)
+- While we "dumb" people try to use the same thing over and over on our own "interested" state `S` (which mostly for Porn/Waifu/Dreamming generator, well at least I can create my vested pfp so it good enough) or some trash research like [this](https://github.com/nghiango1/WebDefaceDetection)

 > In the end `F` is a function, it take in variable and give a output.
-But I haven't see any programmer try on to take time exlapain this task in computer scienced term yet.
+But I haven't seen any programmer take their time try to explain this task in computer scienced term yet.

-#### Analyzing found `F`
+#### Analyzing created AI (or found `F`)

-I explaining sample terminologies in Machine learning using my above Framework "math"
+I explaining sample terminologies in Machine learning using my above "math" framework

 ##### [Loss function](https://en.wikipedia.org/wiki/Loss_function)